antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 The first stage should use a formatter to ensure every line of code in our codebase looks the same.
 This makes sure we are not ending up with different coding standards across our projects.

-As mentioned above, we used to use black before.
+Previously, we used black as our formatter.
 But after hearing all the good news and testing the new cool kid in the block, we decided to switch to ruff, as it has the same benefits as black, but with a faster execution.

 ## Linting